meieda/architecture-center/docs/microservices/microservice-boundaries.md

 Azure provides several options for orchestrators:

-- [Azure Container Service](/azure/container-service/) (ACS) is an SLA-backed Azure service that lets you deploy a production-ready Kubernetes, DC/OS, or Docker Swarm cluster.
+- [Azure Container Service](/azure/container-service/) (ACS) is an Azure service that lets you deploy a production-ready Kubernetes, DC/OS, or Docker Swarm cluster.

 - [ACS Engine][acs-engine] is an open-source tool that generates Azure Resource Manager (RM) templates for Kubernetes, DC/OS, or Docker Swarm clusters.
 Unlike ACS, ACS Engine is not a hosted Azure service, and does not offer an SLA.
 However, it enables some advanced configuration options that are not currently available in ACS.
 For more information, see [Container Service frequently asked questions][acs-faq].

 - [AKS (Azure Container Service)](/azure/aks/) is a managed Kubernetes service.
 AKS provisions Kubernetes and exposes the Kubernetes API endpoints, but hosts and manages the Kubernetes control plane, performing automated upgrades, automated patching, autoscaling, and other management tasks.
 You can think of AKS as being "Kubernetes APIs as a service."
 At the time of writing, AKS is still in preview.
 However, it's expected that AKS will become the preferred way to run Kubernetes in Azure.

 - [Service Fabric](/azure/service-fabric/) is a distributed systems platform for packaging, deploying, and managing microservices.
 Microservices can be deployed to Service Fabric as containers, as binary executables, or as [Reliable Services](/azure/service-fabric/service-fabric-reliable-services-introduction).
-Reliable Services is a light-weight framework that integrates with the Service Fabric platform.
+Using the Reliable Services programming model, services can directly use Service Fabric programming APIs to query the system, report health, receive notifications about configuration and code changes, and discover other services.
+A key differentiation with Service Fabric is its strong focus on building stateful services using [Reliable Collections](/azure/service-fabric/service-fabric-reliable-services-reliable-collections).

 ### Containers